exoscale/coax/README.md

 the cache under `exoscale.coax/coercer-cache`, for instance via `(reset! exoscale.coax/coercer-cache {})`.

+## Options

+* `:coerce-or-match-first`: By default coercion of s/or will either the first value that **matches the input** and is not considered *coercion invalid*.
+You can however change this behavior by setting this option to true by making coerce-or return the **first** coerced value instead.
+This allows you to handle cases where there is ambiguity (ex s/or with string? and uuid? with a valid uuid string).

+* `:cache`: See Caching

+* `:idents`: See Overriding

+* `:forms`: See Overriding

 ## License

 * License Copyright © 2020 Exoscale - Distributed under ISC License